 Vincent’s grandfather, Vincenzo, was originally a cabinet maker when he came to Australia in 1951.
 But after a trip to Sicily, he returned to his new country inspired by a pasta shop he had visited.
 In 1985 he began offering locals a taste of home, living up to his occupational surname, Farinacci, or “flour merchant”.

-Farinacci focuses on quality, sourcing seasonal ingredients from accredited suppliers who appreciate attention to detail.
+Farinacci Pasta focuses on quality, sourcing seasonal ingredients from accredited suppliers who appreciate attention to detail.
 In 2012, the family added a retail section out the front of their Caulfield South factory.
-The small space is strictly takeaway, and lucky locals pop in to pick up take-home pasta and sauces, pizza, lasagne and other ready-made meals.
+The small space is strictly takeaway; lucky locals pop in to pick up take-home pasta and sauces, pizza and lasagne, as well as ready-made meals.

-Farinacci has also developed the only boutique, HACCP-approved, gluten-free pasta in Australia.
-The gluten-free pasta is nationally available in both wholesale and retail packs, but just because it’s gluten-free doesn’t mean the ingredients are any less exciting.
+Farinacci Pasta has also developed the only boutique, HACCP-approved, gluten-free pasta in Australia.
+The gluten-free pasta is nationally available in both wholesale and retail packs.
+But just because it’s gluten-free doesn’t mean the ingredients are any less exciting.
 Oversized, fructose-free ravioli contains delicious fillings like veal braised with tomatoes, carrot and celery; and roasted pumpkin, sweet potato and spinach.

 After keeping catering clients and their customers happy since 1985, the Farinaccis only have one thing to say: “Here’s to another 30 years!”

 To find out more about Farinacci Pasta, head to the website.